US 85/US 34 Bypass

 An efficient transportation system supports economic and job growth.

-Rehabilitating and reconstructing the bypass will not only create a safer trip for drivers, but will also create a smoother ride, reducing wear and tear on vehicles.
+Rehabilitating and reconstructing the bypass not only creates a safer trip for drivers, but also creates a smoother ride, reducing wear and tear on vehicles.
 Additionally, having a more efficient transportation system will support economic and job growth in the area.

-Castle Rock Construction is the contractor for this $12.1 million project.
+Castle Rock Construction was the contractor for this $12.1 million project.

-Work for the project started on Thursday, June 14, 2012 and will last through August 2013.
+Work for the project started in June 2012 and lasted until September 2013.

 For more information about weekly lane closures and travel impacts, visit www.coloradodot.info/travel/scheduled-lane-closures.html.